LAUGFS Gas: History

 The company was incorporated as LAUGFS Gas (Pvt) Ltd in 2000 and signed an agreement with the Board of Investment of Sri Lanka.
 In 2001, LAUGFS Gas entered into a tripartite agreement with the Ceylon Petroleum Corporation (CPC) and the Ministry of Finance to purchase CPC-produced LPG.
 The company commenced operations in the same year.
 The company bought its first LPG vessel LAUGFS Wega in 2002.
 In the following years, the company expanded its LPG fleet with the fourth vessel, Gas Courage being bought in 2017.
 The gas price formula was introduced in 2007 after signing an agreement with the Consumer Affairs Authority.

 LAUGFS Gas announced an LKR2.5 billion initial public offering in 2010 and was listed on the Colombo Stock Exchange.
 The company expanded to Bangladesh in 2015.
 LAUGFS Gas completed the building of the LPG terminal in Hambantota International Port in 2018 and in the following year, the terminal, the largest LPG terminal in South Asia commenced operations.

+On 9 October 2025, the Office of Foreign Assets Control (OFAC) of the United States Department of the Treasury (USDT) imposed sanctions on SLOGAL Energy DMCC, a UAE-based subsidiary of LAUGFS Gas, for allegedly trading in Iranian-origin petrochemical products.
+The sanctions were issued pursuant to Executive Order (E.O.)
+13902 and also to E.O.
+13846.